Chinyere3699/TAXEASE_-Nigeria-Tax-Calculator/user-guide.md

 Users may contact support through the official WhatsApp support channel.

-## AI Tax Assistant

-The AI Tax Assistant provides quick responses to common tax-related questions and platform guidance.

 ## Language Support

-Where available, users may access support in supported local languages.
+Where available, users may access support in supported local languages

 # 15. Troubleshooting